Strain Requirements

 To prevent your samples from leaking during shipment, place the tubes in a rigid tube box, with individual spacers.
 Placing your tubes in the box in order of the sample ID number greatly reduces handling, and will give you the best possible turnaround time.

-Place the rigid tube box inside an outer package (e.g. polystyrene or cardboard box) along with an absorbent material to catch any leaks, and protect it with suitable packaging material.
+Place the rigid tube box inside an outer package (e.g. polystyrene or cardboard box) along with some absorbent material to catch any leaks, and protect it with suitable packaging material.

 Make sure that you have entered the sample information in your project portal before shipping your samples!
-We use this information to optimise the extraction process.
+We use this information to optimise the extraction process and we will NOT be able to accept your samples without it.